 We offer clients primary care services to help achieve the best healthcare results possible.
-Our team of primary care doctors and nurses provide checkups and basic health treatment to help individuals maintain an overall healthy lifestyle.
-Now clients can have access to a medical team that works alongside their behavioral health team to support all of their healthcare needs in one location.
+Our team of primary care providers offer checkups and basic health treatment to help individuals maintain an overall healthy lifestyle.
+Now clients access a medical team that works alongside their behavioral health team to support all of their healthcare needs.
 By addressing primary medical care — such as hypertension, asthma, diabetes — we can improve the “whole health” of our clients, and the well-being of our community.
 Our services include:

 Support of the Whole Person

 Integrated care means we can look at the whole person.
-While working with behavioral health clients, we may also learn that they experience chronic pain.
+While working with individuals enrolled in behavioral healthcare,we may also learn that they experience chronic pain.
 A client could visit the ER multiple times a year for foot pain, and only be prescribed pain meds.
-But by addressing their primary care needs, we may find that the foot pain was actually a symptom of diabetes.
-This allows everyone in the care coordination circle to support them with diabetes management, blood sugar checks, and diet.
+By addressing their primary care needs, we may find that the foot pain was actually a symptom of diabetes; this allows everyone in the care coordination circle to support them with diabetes management, blood sugar checks, and diet.

 Dr. Ellen Madnick, MD, Primary Care Team

 Dr. Sheryl Estlund, ND, Primary Care Team

 By offering primary care to our clients, we can now coordinate care, address physical concerns and make significant changes in health outcomes like emergency room visits.
 Prior to integrating mental health and primary care, a client could have visited the ER more than 25 times a year.
 Through wraparound coordination of services, we are able to get a client into respite or into treatment and work together to help them stabilize in order to find housing – and ultimately not end up back in the ER.
 This is whole health care.